What is hearing loss?

 Definition – “A reduction in hearing sensitivity” (Stach, 2003).

-Individuals may experience hearing loss as a result of noise exposure, ear blockage, such as impacted wax and chronic ear infections and may experience associated symptoms such as tinnitus (ringing in the ears) and/or hyperacusis (increased sensitivity to loud sounds).
+Individuals may experience hearing loss as a result of noise exposure; ear blockage, such as impacted wax; and chronic ear infections.
+They also may experience associated symptoms such as tinnitus (ringing in the ears) and/or hyperacusis (increased sensitivity to loud sounds).

 Do you experience any of the following signs and symptoms of hearing loss?

-If you or someone you know is experiencing any of these symptoms, UCF Audiology/Hearing Services can offer help at its UCF Lake Nona Clinic and UCF Research Park Clinic.
+If you or someone you know is experiencing any of these symptoms, UCF Audiology/Hearing Services can offer help at its Lake Nona and Research Park clinics.
 In addition, the UCF Listening Center offers Aural Rehabilitation Services for adults with hearing loss as well as for families with children who have hearing loss.

 Bilingual consultations (English-Spanish) are available.